PREVIOUS : MYTHS – T or F (#1)

 TRUE – but only partly.
 Our responses to emotions are complex, a combination of inheritance & mimicry.
 Genome decoding has revealed a connection between the MAO-A gene & aggression in humans.
 So some people are more easily triggered & may feel anger more intensely.

-✦ However, research also tells us that people are not born with set & specific ways of expressing anger (actions/reactions) – which are learned – so we can improve the ways we behave
+✦ However, research also tells us that people are not born with set & specific ways of expressing anger (actions/reactions) – which are learned – so we can correct & improve how we behave

 ✦ We know that children internalize ways of thinking & acting by watching & listening to their family & society.
-Angry parents often have angry children, but this outcome is not inevitable
+Angry parents often have angry children, but who are also very frightened.

 🔐 is a legitimate way to get people to listen, give respect & obey us

 Just because someone is cowed by a rager does not indicate respect.
 Expressing ourself in a hostile way will only make people dislike & distrust us.
 Others are more willing to listen to our opinions when they’re treated fairly & spoken to with respect.
-So if you’re someone who is truly respected you won’t need or want to bully to get attention.
+So when we’re truly respected we won’t need or want to bully to get attention.

 NOTE: Most ACoAs confuse assertion with aggression

 Aggressiveness is used to harm, dominate, intimidate or injure another.
 The goal is to “win at any cost,” with no concern for others’ well-fare

-Assertiveness is when we express our opinions &/or emotions, such as anger, in the ‘I form’ This is taking responsibility for who we are instead of pointing fingers, which is both honest & respectful of others.
+Assertiveness is expressing our opinions &/or emotions, such as anger, in the ‘I form’ This is taking responsibility for who we are instead of pointing fingers, which is both honest & respectful of others.
 We don’t have to accuse, blame or threaten, so we minimize the chance of emotional harm.

 🔐 will destroy a relationship if expressed to someone we love

 True: It can do severe harm if —

-✦ the way anger/rage is ‘vented’ is abusive, especially if it’s repeated over time
+✦ the way anger/rage is ‘vented’ is abusive, especially if repeated over time

 ✦ OR the loved one is intensely narcissistic & won’t tolerate any form of ‘disapproval’